 Public charging network: informed by market research, over 120 new charge point connections are being installed to double the size of the current public charging network.
 The Revive vehicle charging network has been launched, taking over from the previous Source West network – find out more here.
 This ensures that owners of electric vehicles will be able to charge at more destinations in the region.
 Visit our Charge Points page to find out more.

 New charging hubs: By 2021, there will be four Rapid Electric Vehicle Charging Hubs in the West of England region.
 These will work similar to petrol stations, but for electric cars.
 Drivers will be able to recharge their cars in minutes rather than hours.

 New electric car clubs: We are working with West of England car club providers to install charging points for electric car club vehicles, so that those people who don’t need a car all the time can still benefit from electric technology.

-Business grants: We provide 50% match funding for charge points to be installed in businesses in Bristol, Bath & North East Somerset, North Somerset or South Gloucestershire.
+Business grants: We provide 50% match funding for charge points to be installed in businesses.
+Grant funds currently available in North Somerset and Bath and North East Somerset only.

 Council fleets: Each local authority in the West of England is converting a proportion of their diesel and petrol powered fleet to electric.
 To date, over 70 electric vehicles have been added to local authorities’ fleets, providing essential services in the cities and countryside of the region.